1. What is Val-U-Therm PLUS®?

-Val-U-Therm PLUS® is a closed-panel building system that builds on the best aspects of timber frame and structural insulated panel (SIPS) technology.
+Val-U-Therm PLUS® is a closed-panel building system that combines the best aspects of structural insulated panel (SIPS) and timber frame – the world’s most widely used structural building system.
 Val-U-Therm PLUS® is produced in three main configurations: wall, floor and roof panels.
-The panels are constructed of a precisely engineered sandwich of sheathing boards, performance membranes and factory-injected very high performance insulation (which is derived from recycled, renewable vegetable oil)
+The panels are constructed of a precisely engineered sandwich of sheathing boards, performance membranes and very high performance factory-injected biocarbon containing insulation.

 2. What are its key benefits?